Geography

 At Chalk Ridge, we want our children to be confident within their learning and inquisitive about the world around them.
 We will help to answer their questions by learning about different places around the world.
 This will be done through interpreting a range of sources including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS).
 They will then communicate their geographical information in a variety of ways, including through maps, numerical and quantitative skills.
 We will see their progression throughout their time at Chalk Ridge because they will know more, remember more and are able to do more.

-Implementation Statement:
+Implementation statement:

 In the Foundation Stage, children are taught geography through the key area of learning set out within the EYFS Statutory Framework.
 Through a broad range of teacher-led, child-initiated and continuous learning opportunities, children will be taught to: